Hhbecker/LynxFileEncryption/README.md

 #### Stream cipher
 Simply put, a stream cipher uses a cryptographically secure psuedorandom number generator (CSPRNG) to produce a key stream of arbitrary length, and then uses the resultant psuedorandom information to encrypt the plaintext by combining the two.

-#### Current cipher idea
-1. add either 1 or zero to each bit of the byte depending on key
-2. XOR each byte with key
-3. perform a wrap around bit shift of each byte based on key

 #### To create and retrieve key for a given file
 1. create binary file during encryption process
 2. use seconds of file creation time as seed for key during encryption
-3. retrievre seconds of file creation as seed for key during decryption
+3. retrieve seconds of file creation as seed for key during decryption

-### Create a java gui to sit on top of the c

-### implement cipher bit operations in assembly

 ## Add (Caesar Cipher)
 Casaer shifted each letter in his military commands to make them appear meaningless to the enemy if they were intercepted.
 The weakness of the ceasar cipher is that each letter in any language has a given fre   uency of use.
 This use frequency can be thought of as the language's fngerprint.
 By comparing frequencies of cipher letters to the known freuency of letters in the language being encrypted with enough data one can determine the shift used to encrypt the original message.
 This is known as frequency analysis and is the most important weakness of the Caesar cipher.

 Each letter in a message is shifted to one of twenty six possible letters.
 Therefore, there are 26 possible combinations for any message encrypted using the Caesar Cipher.

-## Rotate (Bit Shift)

 ## XOR (Viginere Cipher)
 Because there is no pseudorandom number function I could implement a pseudorandom number generator in assembly to create a OTP like cipher.
 Additionally, the Viginere cipher could be used which is a less secure predecessor to the OTP method.
 The Viginere cipher uses the XOR operation based on an input key to encrypt the message.